AntixK/PyTorch-VAE/README.md

   name: "<name of VAE model>"
   in_channels: 3
   latent_dim:
+    .         # Other parameters required by the model .
+    .

 exp_params:
   data_path: "<path to the celebA dataset>"
   img_size: 64    # Models are designed to work for this size
   batch_size: 64  # Better to have a square number
   LR: 0.005
+    .         # Other arguments required for training like scheduler etc.
+    .
+    .

 trainer_params:
   gpus: 1